This website uses cookies to ensure you get the best experience on our website. Learn more

 Situated on the 210km² private Kulala Wilderness Reserve, Kulala Desert Lodge offers spectacular views.

 To the west it looks over the Namib Sand Sea; to the east, to the Namib-Naukluft Mountains.
-Having opened in 1996, south of Sesriem, to make the most of the vista, its other defining attraction remains a private entrance from the reserve into the Namib-Naukluft National Park.
+Having opened in 1996, south of Sesriem, to make the most of the vista, its other defining attraction remains a private entrance from the reserve into the Namib-Naukluft National Park (please note only guided trips from the lodge are permitted to use this entrance).

 We have visited Kulala several times over the years, and despite its size have been impressed by the relaxed atmosphere, friendly staff and particularly warm welcome.